mrakgr/The-Spiral-Language/readme.md

     exp x / s
 ```

 There are [tutorials](https://eli.thegreenplace.net/2016/the-softmax-function-and-its-derivative/) that show how to take the derivative analytically, but for show it will be done here by emulating how automatic differentiation would take the trace through the above.
+The analysis will have the benefit of not needing to branch on the value of the index used.

 Here are a few simple rules.